 Image collection: With the story crystallizing, now is a great time to identify images: photos, letters, historical documents and more.
 We can scan your images on-site, so they never leave your possession, in a format that will allow a professionally trained graphic designer to reproduce them at the highest quality possible.

 Book design: The designer makes recommendations for layout, fonts, graphic elements and more.
 When words, images and design elements are finalized, the designer plots out your story chapter by chapter, page by page.
+After that, a proofreader reviews the entire story and OKs it for print.

 Book production: Time Capsule Memoirs collaborates with a professional printer on the production and delivery of your book, whether you’d like two copies or 2,000.
 Options such as fabric or leather hardcover binding and gold embossing can elevate your book to heirloom quality.